 Can you write off moving expenses?

-If you are moving to a new residence the Internal Revenue Service (IRS) may allow you to deduct your moving expenses.
-That can be great news, especially as this results in an “above the line” tax deduction that avoids having to deal with itemized deduction rules.
+If you are moving to a new residence, the Internal Revenue Service (IRS) may allow you to deduct your moving expenses.
+That can be great news, mainly as this results in an “above the line” tax deduction that avoids having to deal with itemized deduction rules.

 But it isn’t so easy to qualify for moving expense deductions.

-Also helpful is that, if you own your own business or have been out of the workforce or a part-time worker—you may qualify.
-And if you’re a partner in a business you can also take the deduction if you meet the above tests—and work full time for 78 weeks or more in the 24 months after the move.
-For married couples filing jointly, only one spouse needs meet the above distance and time tests.
+Also helpful is that if you own your own business or have been out of the workforce or a part-time worker—you may qualify.
+And if you’re a partner in a business, you can also take the deduction if you meet the above tests—and work full time for 78 weeks or more in the 24 months after the move.
+For married couples filing jointly, only one spouse needs to meet the above distance and time tests.